 Recommendation(s): HFE recommends performing a Quick Study to obtain additional insight into the ideal solution to the issue.
 During discussions of the issue with participants a number of remedies were suggested, but there is not enough information available to choose an ideal solution.
-If additional quick studies are unable to be performed, the simplest solution would be to add a canned statement regarding the new process, along with an asterisk or red text to draw user’s attention to the change.
+If additional quick studies are unable to be performed, the simplest solution would be to add a canned statement regarding the new process, along with an asterisk or red text to draw the user’s attention to the change.

 Difficulty finding the “Compose” button on Secure Messaging page: Participants in 5 out of 17 sessions (29%) had difficulty quickly finding the “Compose” button on the Secure Messaging page.